joannakl/cs102/syllabus.markdown

 ***
 ## Course Description

 This course covers use and design of data structures, which organize information in computer memory.
 Topics covered include data structures (lists, stacks, queues, graphs, binary trees, binary search trees, hash tables), how to implement them in a high-level programming language (Java), how to analyze their effect on algorithm efficiency, and how to use and modify them.

+Additionally, we will discuss how to leverage generative AI tools as interactive tutors and problem-solving guides, while establishing that human insight remains the essential core of software and algorithm development.

 ***
 ## Course Objectives & Learning Outcomes

 This section outlines the key knowledge and skills you'll acquire by successfully completing this course.
 The primary goal is to provide a comprehensive understanding of fundamental data structures and algorithms, emphasizing the underlying concepts so you can apply them in any programming language, not just Java, even though the programming language we will use in this course is Java.

-We will explore how to analyze and solve computational problems efficiently.
+We will explore how to analyze and solve computational problems efficiently, using AI as a supportive tutor and guide while reinforcing that human judgment is essential and that you are fully responsible for any code you produce.

 * **Course Objectives** <br>
 By the end of this course, you will: